 Now onto Brendon, the “It Guy”.
 In case you didn’t notice, I didn’t like him very much.
 He was the male version of a Mary-Sue in the beginning of the book, in the middle of the book he was a total jerk, and by the end he was either a jerk, immature, or an idiot.
 I was actually rooting for Emme to dump Brendon completely and to end up with Darren by the middle of the book.
 Here’s a quote from the book about Darren, “There was something hot about a literary guy who worked out.” (pg 118).
 I just wanted to grab Emme and shake her and say, “Girl, that is the It Guy.”

-I received a copy of this book for free.
+I received a complimentary copy of this book from the author.
 I was not required to post a positive review and all views and opinions are my own.

 Besides mining her teen years and humiliating moments for her novels, Krysten is also a book addict who has never met a bookstore she didn’t like.
 Krysten writes about friendship, self-esteem, fitting in, frenemies, crushes, fame, first loves, and values.
 She is the author of True Colors, Best Friends…Forever?, Next Door to a Star, Landry in Like, and Competing with the Star (The Star Series: Book 2).
 Her debut novel, True Colors, won the Readers Favorite award for best preteen book.
 Krysten’s work has been featured in USA Today, The Flint Journal, the Grand Haven Tribune, the Beavercreek Current, the Bellbrook Times and on Living Dayton.